 Will I encounter disability discrimination in the process?

 You may be concerned about experiencing discrimination in proceedings but a large proportion of people getting divorced are living with a mental or physical illness or a disability.
-Don’t be shy when giving details of the way your disability affects your life.
-Solicitors and court officials have a duty of confidentiality and you will do yourself a disservice if you are not transparent about your circumstances.
+Don’t be shy when giving details of the way your disability affects your life and your needs.
+Solicitors and court officials have a duty of confidentiality, and you will do yourself a disservice if you are not transparent about your circumstances.

 If you have any further enquiries regarding disabilities and the imapct it has on divorce and financial proceedings, please feel free to contact our Family Finance team and we would be happy to help.